-1 Has the Company mapped its internal and external Stakeholders?
-Yes - the Company has done so consummately.
-2 Out of the above, has the Company identified the disadvantaged, vulnerable and marginalized Stakeholders?
-Yes, we always actively work to identify underprivileged communities in and around our Manufacturing Sites to prioritise our intervention and work on to serve their needs through our well-crafted CSR Programs.
+1 Has the Company mapped its internal and Yes - the Company has done so consummately. external Stakeholders?
+2 Out of the above, has the Company Yes, we always actively work to identify identified the disadvantaged, vulnerable underprivileged communities in and around our and marginalized Stakeholders?
+Manufacturing Sites to prioritise our intervention - and work on to serve their needs through our well-crafted CSR Programs.
 The needs are identified through various listening and learning methods and are prioritised by suitably addressing the needs of the Community and the long term strategic growth of the Company as well.
-3 Are there any special initiatives taken by Company to engage with the disadvantaged, vulnerable and marginalised Stakeholders?
-If so, provide details thereof, in about 50 words or so.
-Yes, BMW Industries Ltd believes that it has an important role to play in the inclusive growth of the Society and the Community in which it operates i.
+3 Are there any special initiatives taken by Yes, BMW Industries Ltd believes that it has an Company to engage with the important role to play in the inclusive growth of disadvantaged, vulnerable and the Society and the Community in which it marginalised Stakeholders? operates If so, provide details thereof, in about 50 words or so. i.
 The Company has taken up Project for provision of Safe Drinking Water to each household in the Village; ii.
 The Company promotes Education and Literacy in adjoining villages.
 Free Distribution of Books is the initiative taken at the commencement of each Academic Year for the needy School Children so that they can seamlessly pursue their studies; iii.
 The Company provides Healthcare Facilities to the underprivileged in and around its Factory premises; Details of all the Activities listed above can be found in Annexure II to the Board's Report.